If you're a musician or a construction worker, you've probably experienced some form of listener fatigue due to prolonged loud noises.

-With headphones or loudspeakers, we often go too far with our music levels and hit over 100dB.
+With headphones or loudspeakers, we often go too far with our music levels and hit over 100 dB.
 Noise above 70 dB over a prolonged period of time may cause damage to your hearing.

 Related Post: Can Loud Music Hurt Your Dog's Ears?

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.